What to Expect in Worship

 Generally, most of us do not dress up for Sunday service.
 Many wear jeans and casual attire.
 Please wear what makes you comfortable.

-In the Atrium of Parish House, tables are usually set up where you can learn more about our social justice programs and service projects, purchase fair trade coffee, participate in a fundraiser, buy a book from Irene’s Book Nook, sign up to help out with a current church project, and more.
+In the Atrium of Parish House, tables are usually set up where you can learn more about our social justice programs and service projects, participate in a fundraiser, buy a book from Irene’s Book Nook, sign up to help out with a current church project, and more.